-- Site includes general and specific information about autism from childhood through adulthood.
+- The site includes general and specific information about autism from childhood through adulthood.
 Includes treatments, parent guide, I.E.P., job accommodation, housing, Medicaid, and much more.

 - Autism Society of America.
 (2002).
 “Autism Society of America.”

-- Website devoted to Autism.
+- A website devoted to Autism.
 Includes Understanding Autism, Treatment and Education, Living with Autism, Resources.
-Site includes research, news, events, and info to join organization.
+The site includes research, news, events, and info to join the organization.

 - Wobus, John (site maintainer).
 “Autism Resources.”
 Retrieved from www.autism-resources.com.

 - Site offering information and links regarding the developmental disabilities autism and Asperger’s Syndrome.

 - Wright, Peter W.D., and Pamela Darr Wright.
 (1999-2003).
 “Wrightslaw.”
 Retrieved from http://www.wrightslaw.com/info/autism.index.htm.